GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 In the JSON response, your new added attribute will appear.

+To customize the URI associated to the extension (whose default value is `urn:ietf:params:scim:schemas:extension:gluu:2.0:User`), you can use oxTrust:

+- Navigate to `Configuration` > `JSON Configuration` > `OxTrust Configuration`
+- Locate the `Scim properties` section
+- Set a value in the field `User Extension Schema URI`
+- Save the changes

 ### Handling Custom Attributes

 The following is an example of a user resource with custom attributes set: